mlavi/hugo/content/post/git-for-operators.md

 Understanding version control gives you a new perspective on social systems.
 You can look at operations, scientific journals, and social coding through this lens and see the same pattern.
-You will also look at point to point communication and artifacts as bespoke and tactical, contrasted to strategic, repeatable, scalable processes to improve results.
-You will also see how people try to approximate version control all over the place.
+Point to point communication and artifacts are bespoke and tactical, contrasted to strategic, repeatable, scalable processes to improve results.
+People regularly approximate version control all over the place.

+Sidebar: In hindsight, I was lucky enough to start my first year of colleage on a DEC VAX system and benefit from one of the few [versioning file systems](https://en.wikipedia.org/wiki/Versioning_file_system#Files-11_(RSX-11_and_OpenVMS).
+One of my part-time jobs (which also became my first employer after college) also leveraged this system, so version control is an ingrained discipline and a luxury I expect.

 Revision control is an essential tool to manage change, collaboration, and scale work efforts, preventing inefficient overhead of abandoned workarounds